 Many Federal government buildings offer tours to the public.
-Our office regularly arranges for group tours throughout the Capitol (Mon-Sat, 9:00am-3:20pm).
+The guides at the Capitol Visitors Center offer group tours throughout the Capitol Monday-Saturday from 8:50am-3:20pm.
+You can arrange these tours at www.visitthecapitol.gov.
 Capitol tours last about an hour and run every ten minutes.
-We will also be providing privately led tours on Wednesdays and Fridays at 10:00am.
+We will also be providing staff-led tours of the Capitol on Wednesdays and Fridays at 10:00am.
 Please use our sign-up form to arrange a tour of the Capitol as there is limited space.
-The tour is fully accessible to people with disabilities.
+We are able to accept staff-led tour requests up to three months in advance.
+These tours are best for individuals, families, and small groups.
+If you are traveling with a group of ten or more people, we recommend you make a reservation through the Capitol Visitors Center.
+Both tours are fully accessible to people with disabilities.

 Other popular tours include the Supreme Court, Department of State, Library of Congress, and the National Archives.
 These tours are less frequent and usually run once or twice daily.
 These tours do not need to be set up through our office.